Christianity in the 17th century: Synod of Jassy

-In the year 1641 Parthenius summoned a synod at Constantinople, at which eight prelates and four dignitaries of the church were present.
+In 1641, Parthenius summoned a synod at Constantinople, at which eight prelates and four dignitaries of the church were present.
 In this synod the term Transubstantiation is said to have been authorised.
 In the next year Parthenius organized the more important Synod of Iași.
 The purpose of this assembly was to counter certain Catholic and Protestant doctrinal errors which had infiltrated Orthodox theology and to offer a comprehensive Orthodox statement on the truth of faith.
 Including representatives of the Greek and Slavic Churches, it condemned the Calvinist teachings ascribed to Cyril Lucaris and ratified (a somewhat amended text of) Peter Mogila's Expositio fidei (Statement of Faith, also known as the Orthodox Confession), a description of Christian orthodoxy in a question and answer format.
 The Statement of Faith became fundamental for establishing the Orthodox world's attitude toward Reformation thought.
 The major contribution of the synod was the reinforced sense of unity in the Eastern Orthodox Church through the promulgation of an authoritative statement agreed upon by all the major sees.